MySocialApp/mysocialapp-java-client/README.md

 # Prerequisites

-You must have "APP ID" to target the right gateway.
+You must have "APP ID" to target the right App.
+Want to [create your app](https://support.mysocialapp.io/hc/en-us/articles/115003936872-Create-my-first-app)?
 ##### App owner/administrator:
 Sign in to [go.mysocialapp.io](https://go.mysocialapp.io) and go to API section.
 Your **APP ID** is part of the endpoint URL provided to your app.
 Which is something like `https://u123456789123a123456-api.mysocialapp.io`.
 Your **APP ID** is `u123456789123a123456`